The Negro Motorist Green Book: Publishing history

-The Green Book was published locally in New York, but its popularity was such that from 1937 it was distributed nationally with input from Charles McDowell, a collaborator on Negro affairs for the U.S. Travel Bureau, a government agency.
+The Green Book was published locally in New York City, but its popularity was such that from 1937 it was distributed nationally with input from Charles McDowell, a collaborator on Negro affairs for the U.S. Travel Bureau, a government agency.
 With new editions published annually from 1936 to 1940, the Green Book's publication was suspended during World War II and resumed in 1946.

 Its scope expanded greatly during its years of publication; from covering only the New York City area in the first edition, it eventually covered facilities in most of the United States and parts of Canada (primarily Montreal), Mexico, and Bermuda.
-Coverage was good in the eastern United States and weak in Great Plains states such as North Dakota, where there were few black residents.
+Coverage was good in the Eastern United States and weak in Great Plains states, such as North Dakota, where there were few black residents.
 It eventually sold around 15,000 copies per year, distributed by mail order, by churches and black-owned businesses as well as by Esso service stations; this was unusual for the oil industry at the time but over a third of the stations were franchised to African Americans.

 The 1937 edition, of 16 pages, sold for 25 cents; by 1957, the price increased to $1.25.
-With the book's growing success, Green retired from the post office and hired a small publishing staff that operated from 200 West 135th Street in Harlem.
+With the book's growing success, Green retired from the post office and hired a small publishing staff that operated from 20 West 135th Street in Harlem.
 He also established a vacation reservation service in 1947 to take advantage of the post-war boom in automobile travel.
 By 1949, the Green Book had expanded to more than 80 pages, including advertisements.
 The Green Book was printed by Gibraltar Printing and Publishing Co.

 The 1951 Green Book recommended that black-owned businesses raise their standards, as travelers were "no longer content to pay top prices for inferior accommodations and services".
-The quality of black-owned lodgings was coming under scrutiny, as many prosperous blacks found them to be second-rate compared to the white-owned lodgings from which they were excluded.
+The quality of black-owned lodgings was coming under scrutiny, as many prosperous black people found them to be second-rate compared to the white-owned lodgings from which they were excluded.
 The 1951 "Railroad Edition" featured porters, an icon of American travel.
 In 1952, Green renamed the publication The Negro Travelers' Green Book, in recognition of its coverage of international destinations requiring travel by plane and ship.

 Although segregation was still in force, by state laws in the South and often by practice elsewhere, the wide circulation of the Green Book had attracted growing interest from white businesses that wanted to tap into the potential sales of the black market.
 The 1955 edition noted: